-Nursing Course Sequence

-First Semester

-NURS 101 - Nursing I BIOL 109, DIFT 111, ENGL 101 (must be taken prior to or concurrently) 7

-BIOL 109 - Anatomy and Physiology 4 Natural Science

-DIET 111 - Introduction to Nutrition BIOL 109 with a grade of "C" or better 3

-ENGL 101 - English Composition I 3 ENGL 101
+Course Number and Name Prerequisites and Corequisites Credits Gen Ed Req.
+NURS 101 - Nursing I BIOL 109, DIET 111, ENGL 101 (must be taken prior to or concurrently) 7 credits BIOL 109 - Anatomy and Physiology 4 credits Natural Sciences DIET 111 - Introduction to Nutrition ENGL 101 and BIOL 109 with a grade of "C" or better 3 credits Interpretive Studies ENGL 101 - English Composition I 3 credits ENGL 101

-Second Semester

-NURS 132 - Nursing II NURS 101 must be taken prior; BIOL 110, ENGL 102, MATH 118 or above (must be taken prior to or concurrently) 7 Writing Intensive

-BIOL 110 - Anatomy and Physiology BIOL 109 4

-ENGL 102 - The Research Paper ENGL 101 with a grade of "C" or better 3 ENGL 102, Info Lit

-FNMT 118 or higher 3 Mathematics
+Course Number and Name Prerequisites and Corequisites Credits Gen Ed Req.
+NURS 132 - Nursing II NURS 101 must be taken prior; BIOL 110, ENGL 102, MATH 118 or above (must be taken prior to or concurrently) 7 credits Writing Intensive BIOL 110 - Anatomy and Physiology BIOL 109 with a grade of "C" or better 4 credits ENGL 102 - The Research Paper ENGL 101 with a grade of "C" or better 3 credits ENGL 102, Info Lit FNMT 118 - Intermediate Algebra or higher 3 credits Mathematics

-Third Semester

-NURS 231 - Nursing III NURS 132 must be taken prior; BIOL 241, SOC 101, CIS 103 (must be taken prior to or concurrently) 7

-BIOL 241 - Principles of Microbiology BIOL 106, BIOL 107, BIOL 109 or BIOL 123 4
+Course Number and Name Prerequisites and Corequisites Credits Gen Ed Req.
+BIOL 241 - Principles of Microbiology BIOL 106, BIOL 107, BIOL 109 or BIOL 123 (any with a grade of "C" or better) 4 credits MATH 251 - Statistics for Science or General Elective For MATH 251: FNMT 118 with a grade "C" or better, or MATH 161 (or higher) placement 3 or 4 credits

-SOC 101 - Introduction to Sociology 3 Social Sciences, Am/Global Diversity, Interpretive

-CIS 103 - Applied Computer Technology 3 Tech Comp
+Course Number and Name Prerequisites and Corequisites Credits Gen Ed Req.
+NURS 231 - Nursing III NURS 132 must be taken prior; BIOL 241 , SOC 101 , CIS 103 (must be taken prior to or concurrently) 7 credits SOC 101 - Introduction to Sociology 3 credits Social Sciences, Am/Global Diversity, CIS 103 - Applied Computer Technology 3 credits Tech Comp

-Fourth Semester
+Course Number and Name Prerequisites and Corequisites Credits Gen Ed Req.

-NURS 232 - Nursing IV NURS 231 7
+NURS 232 - Nursing IV NURS 231 7 credits

-Humanities Elective (excluding ENGL 108) 3
+Humanities Elective 3 credits

-General Elective 3

-Minimum Credits Needed to Graduate: 64 ·

-All General Education requirements are met through required courses as indicated above.
-A more detailed explanation of the College's general education requirements can be found on the following degree requirements Web page.
+All general education requirements necessary for graduation are met through the courses in the program as indicated above.
+Students who wish to take courses that differ from the general education courses indicated above must complete a course substitution request form.
+To access the form, login to the MyCCP portal, and in the Student tab, under Electronic Forms, click on the Records and Registration Forms link, then choose Request For Course Substitution Of Graduation Requirement link.
+A more detailed explanation of the College's general education requirements is also available.